-(A) In all capital cases, two attorneys certified by the supreme court of Ohio's committee on the appointment of counsel for indigent defendants in capital cases, as qualified under Rule of Superintendence 20, must be appointed.
+(A) In all capital cases, two attorneys certified by the supreme court of Ohio's commission on appointment of counsel in capital cases must be appointed.

 (B) Two attorneys may be appointed in aggravated murder cases without capital specifications.
 An entry by the court for the extraordinary appointment of additional counsel is not needed if the appointment of two attorneys is provided for in the county's resolution for appointed counsel rates.